Riyashukl/Shoes-shop-azure-project/README.md

 ------------------------------------------------------------------------
 -------------------------------------------------------------------------
+BACKGROUND

+ In the early 2000s, the e-commerce landscape witnessed the emergence of online shoe shops, marking a significant shift in the way people shopped for footwear.
+These websites aimed to provide customers with a convenient and extensive platform for browsing, selecting, and purchasing shoes from the comfort of their homes.
+The background of these e-commerce shoe shops is rooted in the digital revolution and the growing consumer preference for online shopping.
+With the advent of secure online payment methods and advancements in web technology, it became feasible to create user-friendly, visually appealing platforms for showcasing a wide range of shoe brands and styles.
+These websites offered various advantages, such as a vast product catalog, detailed product descriptions, high-quality images, and customer reviews, empowering shoppers to make informed choices.
+Additionally, e-commerce platforms streamlined the purchasing process, offering features like wish lists, cart management, and easy returns.
+These websites offered various advantages, such as a vast product catalog, detailed product descriptions, high-quality images, and customer reviews, empowering shoppers to make informed choices.
+Additionally, e-commerce platforms streamlined the purchasing process, offering features like wish lists, cart management, and easy returns.

 Resource group: Resources group is a collection or group in azure cloud,it making easier to manage , monitor or organize them
 ------------------------------------------------------------------------
 Traffic Manager: To enhance the availability and performance of our website, we implemented Azure Traffic Manager.
 This service efficiently distributed incoming web traffic between the two virtual machines in Subnet 1, ensuring a seamless experience for our visitors.